-Contributions to reserves to support future revenue expenditure were: £0.155M Budget Carry Forward requests, £0.090M to the Insurance Reserve, £0.568M to the Rates Rebate Reserve, £0.410M planned contribution to the Minimum Revenue Provision (MRP) Reserve and £0.465M to the Revenue Grants Unapplied Reserve.
+Contributions to reserves to support future revenue expenditure were: ± 0.561 M planned contribution to the Minimum Revenue Provision (MRP) Reserve and ± 0.284 M to the Revenue Grants Unapplied Reserve.

-A contribution of £1.694M (including the £0.188M revenue surplus) was made to the Emerging Risk Reserve to support future costs of the financial implications of the pandemic and other potential uncertainties.
+A contribution of $\pm 0.950M$ made to the Emerging Risk Reserve to support future costs of the financial implications of the pandemic and other potential uncertainties from a one-off service grant.
+This was offset by a contribution from the Emerging Risk Reserve of $\pm 0.416m$ to support the total deficit position.